fortio/fortio/README.md

     	Number of connections/goroutine/threads (default 4)
   -compression
     	Enable http compression
-  -gomaxprocs int
+  -curl
+    	Just fetch the content once
+  -echo-debug-path string
+    	http echo server URI for debug, empty turns off that part (more secure) (default "/debug") -gomaxprocs int
     	Setting for runtime.GOMAXPROCS, <1 doesn't change the default -grpc
     	Use GRPC (health check) for load testing -grpc-port int
     	grpc port (default 8079)
-  -health
+  -halfclose
+    	When not keepalive, whether to half close the connection (only for fast http) -health
     	client mode: use health instead of ping -healthservice string